jalashikhaliyeva/lacheen-co/README.md

 It's a project where I single-handedly crafted the UX/UI from scratch—without any pre-existing designs—while architecting both the Firebase-powered backend and React-based frontend to deliver a seamless shopping experience with robust admin controls

-A complete e-commerce solution with admin dashboard, built with React, Firebase, and modern web technologies.
+A complete e-commerce solution with admin dashboard, built with Next.js, Firebase, and modern web technologies.

 ## ✨ Features